-For the foreseeable future, we expect substantially all of our revenue will be generated from our existing collaboration agreement with Neurocrine and from any other strategic relationships we may enter into.
+For the foreseeable future, we expect substantially all of our revenue will be generated from our existing collaboration agreement with Neurocrine, our existing option and license agreement with Pfizer, and from any other strategic relationships we may enter into.
 If our development efforts are successful, we may also generate revenue from product sales in the future.